dzijlmans/MS-basic-post-processing/README.md

 - Fill in the analysis parameter file accordingly.
 - Open the R script with RStudio, select all and [run it](https://www.youtube.com/watch?v=w6QGe-pXgdI).

+**Note:** - Installing the DEP package fr the first time may take a while.
+Should be smooth sailing after that

 ## Parameters explained

 Explanations are also present in the Excel file, when hovering over the parameter boxes.